Last updated: May 29, 2026

 Aged and Disabled Waiver

 What it helps with: Nebraska Medicaid’s AD Waiver page says the waiver offers services that support people in their homes.
-It also says people age 65 and older may get service coordination through their Area Agency on Aging, unless they already have a DHHS service coordinator and choose to keep that person.
+It may also connect older adults with service coordination through the AAA.

 Who may qualify: The state says a person must receive Nebraska Medicaid, have a disability or be over age 65, meet nursing facility level of care, and need waiver services.